sabradel/linux-lab-projects/project8-soc-alert-simulation/README.md

                 Logging configuration is defined once in the system build.
                 If logging requirements change, the server is rebuilt rather than modified live.

+## Step 4: SSH Authentication Visibility and Event Generation

+### Objective
+Generate controlled SSH authentication events and observe how they are recorded in system logs.
+This step teaches how SOC analysts differentiate between normal administrative access and suspicious activity.

+### SOC Relevance
+SSH is one of the most targeted services on Linux systems.
+SOC analysts routinely monitor SSH logs to detect:
+- Brute-force attempts
+- Unauthorized access
+- Credential abuse
+- Lateral movement

+### Normal vs Suspicious Behavior

+Normal behavior includes:
+- Successful SSH logins from known internal IPs
+- Occasional failed login followed by success
+- Use of non-root administrative accounts

+Suspicious behavior includes:
+- Repeated failed login attempts
+- Login attempts for non-existent users
+- Authentication attempts from unexpected IPs
+- Root login attempts

+### Log Source
+All SSH authentication activity is recorded in:
+- /var/log/auth.log

+### Event Types Observed
+- Successful SSH login
+- Failed SSH login
+- Invalid user attempts
+- sudo privilege usage after login

+### Detection Mindset
+SOC analysts do not stop attacks — they detect and report them.
+This lab focuses on visibility, not prevention.

+### Immutable Principle
+No SSH configuration changes are made during analysis.
+If SSH policies require changes, the system is rebuilt from the golden image.